lewisxhe/XPowersLib/README.md

 if there is any loss,please bear it by yourself
 ```

-- Arduino library for x-powers power management series
+✨ Library specially written for XPowers, supporting **CircuitPython**, **Micropython**, **Arduino**, **ESP-IDF**
-- Through esp32 verification,other platforms have not been tested.
+✨ Through esp32,esp32s3 verification,other platforms have not been tested.
 Due to the many functions of the chip,it cannot be verified one by one.
-Only the functions used in the examples are tested.
+✨ At present, other XPowers models except AXP2101 have been discontinued and are not supported for the time being

 # Chip Resource List